Let’s face the facts: If you see human patients, you're seeing patients with metabolic dysfunction.

 Set up a free concierge call to discuss your unique practice needs with one of our implementation specialists.

-Steven Imgrund is a board-certified nutritionist and the CM Vitals Brand Manager at Lifestyle Matrix Resource Center, overseeing the marketing initiatives of their cardiometabolic product line.
+Steven Imgrund is a board-certified nutritionist.
 Steven developed his passion for nutrition and health working as personal trainer and health coach, specializing in weight loss and behavior change.
 Through working with hundreds of clients, Steven has seen the challenges with implementing long-term lifestyle and dietary habits.
 This experience has fueled his passion for functional medicine, and his desire to help health care practitioners use proven lifestyle and supplement strategies to safely address the root causes of their patients cardiometabolic issues.
 Steven received his Masters in Human Nutrition through Bridgeport University in 2018, and Certified Nutrition Specialist (CNS) certification in 2020.